Gatorade vs Prime: Is Prime Healthier Than Gatorade?

 - Versatility: Suitable for various age groups and activity levels with a focus on natural, health-conscious hydration.

-Gatorade and Prime Hydration each offer distinct nutritional profiles designed to support hydration and overall health, particularly for athletes and active individuals.
+Gatorade and Prime Hydration each offer distinct nutritional profiles designed to support hydration and overall health.

 - Gatorade (Traditional): Contains 140 calories and 36g of sugar per 20-ounce serving, providing quick energy during intense physical activity.